pyca/cryptography/docs/x509/verification.rst

         :returns: An instance of :class:`ClientVerifier`

-.. class:: ExtensionPolicyBuilder
+.. class:: ExtensionPolicy

     .. versionadded:: 44.0.0

-    An ExtensionPolicyBuilder provides a builder-style interface for constructing an :class:`ExtensionPolicy`.
+    An ExtensionPolicy provides a builder-style interface for constructing an :class:`ExtensionPolicy`.

     .. staticmethod:: permit_all()

-        Creates an ExtensionPolicyBuilder initialized with a policy that does not put any constraints on a certificate's extensions.
+        Creates an ExtensionPolicy initialized with a policy that does not put any constraints on a certificate's extensions.

-        :returns: An instance of :class:`ExtensionPolicyBuilder`
+        :returns: An instance of :class:`ExtensionPolicy`

     .. staticmethod:: webpki_defaults_ca()

-        Creates an ExtensionPolicyBuilder initialized with a
+        Creates an ExtensionPolicy initialized with a
         CA extension policy based on CA/B Forum guidelines.

         This is the CA extension policy used by :class:`PolicyBuilder`.

-        :returns: An instance of :class:`ExtensionPolicyBuilder`
+        :returns: An instance of :class:`ExtensionPolicy`

     .. staticmethod:: webpki_defaults_ee()

-        Creates an ExtensionPolicyBuilder initialized with an
+        Creates an ExtensionPolicy initialized with an
         EE extension policy based on CA/B Forum guidelines.

         This is the EE extension policy used by :class:`PolicyBuilder`.

-        :returns: An instance of :class:`ExtensionPolicyBuilder`
+        :returns: An instance of :class:`ExtensionPolicy`

     .. method:: require_not_present(oid)